Spiking Neural Network Architecture Search: A Survey: Neural Architecture Search

 \subsubsection{Evolutionary Methods}

-Evolutionary NAS methods (Figure \ref{fig:evolution}) are rooted in early works \cite{miller1989designing,guha1988genetic,todd1988evolutionary} that mimic biological evolution by iteratively selecting, mutating, and recombining neural network configurations to optimize a fitness function---often accuracy, energy usage, or other objectives \cite{liu2021survey}.
-Unlike gradient-driven approaches, they do not require a differentiable objective, making them suitable for multi-objective and discrete design challenges.
-Genetic Algorithms (GAs) are a common technique that encode networks as strings or graphs, then repeatedly apply crossover and mutation to discover high-performing architectures.
-Historically, these methods have optimized weights (e.g., NEAT \cite{stanley2002evolving}), and more recent works extend them to structural and hyperparameter searches \cite{shrestha2019optimizing, young2015optimizing, real2017large}, sometimes using illumination algorithms like MAP-Elites \cite{mouret2015illuminating} for diverse solutions.
+Evolutionary NAS methods (Figure~\ref{fig:evolution}) are rooted in early works \cite{miller1989designing,guha1988genetic,todd1988evolutionary} that mimic biological evolution by iteratively selecting, mutating, and recombining neural network configurations to optimize a fitness function---often accuracy, energy usage, or other objectives \cite{liu2021survey, schuman2016evolutionary}.
+Unlike gradient-driven approaches, they do not require a differentiable objective, making them suitable for multi-objective and discrete design challenges~\cite{schuman2016evolutionary}.
+Genetic Algorithms (GAs) are a common technique that encode networks as strings or graphs, then repeatedly apply crossover and mutation to discover high-performing architectures~\cite{schuman2016evolutionary, ajay2024despine, branquinho2023spenser}.
+Historically, these methods have optimized weights (e.g., NeuroEvolution of Augmenting Topologies (NEAT)~\cite{stanley2002evolving}), and more recent works extend them to structural and hyperparameter searches \cite{shrestha2019optimizing, young2015optimizing, real2017large}, sometimes using illumination algorithms like Multi-dimensional Archive of Phenotypic Elites (MAP-Elites)~\cite{mouret2015illuminating} for diverse solutions.